Classification of strongly asymptotically log del Pezzo flags and surfaces: Introduction

 The classification problem for smooth Fano manifolds of low dimension has been a fundamental problem in algebraic geometry starting with the work of the Italian School in the second half of the 19th century.
 In an attempt to generalize the problem to {\it pairs}, Maeda introduced the following notion \cite{Maeda0,Maeda}.

 \begin{definition} Let $X$ be a smooth variety and let $D$ be a simple normal crossing divisor in $X$.
 The pair $(X,D=\sum D_i)$ is called {log Fano} if $-K_X-D$ is ample. \end{definition}

-Maeda posed the problem of classifying log Fano pairs and gave a complete classification up to dimension 3, which we will come back to shortly.
+Maeda posed the problem of classifying log Fano pairs and gave a complete classification up to dimension 3 (see also Loginov \cite{Loginov}), which we will come back to shortly.

-Motivated by the study of \KEE metrics, Cheltsov and the author introduced the following generalization of Maeda's notion, that allows for the coefficients of the $D_i$ to be slightly less than $1$:
+Motivated by the study of \KEE metrics, Cheltsov and the author introduced the following generalization of Maeda's notion, that allows for the coefficients of the $D_i$ to be slightly less than $1$ \cite[Definition 1.1]{CR}:

-\begin{definition} We say that a pair $(X,D)$ consisting of a smooth complex variety $X$ and a divisor $D=\sum_{i=1}^rD_i$ with simple normal crossings on $X$ is {\it strongly asymptotically log Fano} if there exists $\eps>0$ such that $-K_S-\sum_{i=1}^r(1-\beta_i)C_i$ is ample for all $(\beta_1,\ldots,\beta_r)\in(0,\eps]^r$. \end{definition}
+\begin{definition} We say that a pair $(X,D)$ consisting of a smooth complex variety $X$ and a divisor $D=\sum_{i=1}^rD_i$ with simple normal crossings on $X$ is {\it strongly asymptotically log Fano} if there exists $\eps>0$ such that $-K_X-\sum_{i=1}^r(1-\beta_i)D_i$ is ample for all $(\beta_1,\ldots,\beta_r)\in(0,\eps]^r$. \end{definition}

-In fact, Maeda's notion corresponds to the case $\be_1=\cdots=\be_r=0$, which by openness of ampleness, implies ampleness for small $\be_i$.
+In fact, Maeda's notion corresponds to the case $\be_1=\cdots=\be_r=0$, which by openness of ampleness \cite[Example 1.3.14]{Laz}, implies ampleness for small $\be_i$.
 In other words, every log Fano is strongly asymptotically log Fano.
 As we will see below the converse is far from true.
+For a survey on Maeda's and Cheltov--Rubinstein's work we refer to \cite[\S8]{R14}.

 The differential geometric interpretation of positive $\be_i$'s is as follows.
 By the resolution of the Calabi--Tian conjecture \cite[Theorem 2]{JMR}, \cite{GP,MR} $(X,D)$ is strongly \alf if and only if it admits \K metrics with positive Ricci curvature on $X\sm D$ and with edge singularities of angle $2\pi\be_i$ along $D_i$ for all small $\be_i$.
 Edge singularities are, roughly, conic singularities transverse to the `edges' $D_i$.
 We refer to \cite[\S4]{R14} for a detailled survey.